urlofmar/cradle/docs/intro.md

 Thinknode, and translate it into a response to the client.

 Requests between CRADLE and Thinknode tend to be functionally similar to the ones between clients and CRADLE.
-The protocols are different though: Thinknode is accessed via HTTP, and data is (mostly?) encoded in JSON.
+The protocols are different though: Thinknode is accessed via HTTP, and data is encoded in JSON or MessagePack.

+Thinknode forbids messages with JSON data size exceeding 5MB; MessagePack is required for those situations.
+Consequently, CRADLE uses MessagePack for storing and retrieving immutable objects (that could be too large), and JSON otherwise.

 ```plantuml
 @startuml